T809DATA/T809DATA_2024/04_backprop/README.md

 You can run `pip install -r requirements.txt` to install all the requirements.

+!!!Note: If you are having trouble installing pytorch (or CUDA related dependencies) with the requirement file see [*Start Locally*](https://pytorch.org/get-started/locally/) on the PyTorch website and install the packages manually.
+F.ex `pip install torch torchvision torchaudio` and `pip install matplotlib scikit-lear`

 ## Section 1

 ### Section 1.1 The Sigmoid function